-In the past year, Cullinan Properties has approached the City and discussed the expansion of Streets of St. Charles to the Bangert Island Riverfront Transformation Project footprint, and is currently marketing space in Bangert Island Riverfront Development at meetings and nationwide conventions, including the International Council of Shopping Centers annual Retail Convention (ReCON).
+In the past year, Cullinan Properties has approached the City and discussed the expansion of Streets of St. Charles to the Bangert Island Riverfront Transformation Project footprint, and has marketed space in Bangert Island Riverfront Development at meetings and nationwide conventions, including the International Council of Shopping Centers annual Retail Convention (ReCON).
 Their promotional materials have marketed the Bangert Island site as opening in 2022.

-Thus, starting in 2019, the project will begin adding jobs to the region, increasing to a total of 4,000.
+Construction has commenced on South River Road/Arena Parkway Construction and design and NEPA materials preparation is underway.
+In 2020, the project will begin adding more jobs to the region, increasing to a total of 4,000.
 This project will attract businesses and workers to a presently vacant or underutilized property, thus providing additional stimulus for economic development within the region.

 In addition to the previously discussed economic benefits, this project will also greatly reduce the number of regional vehicle miles traveled (VMT), thereby reducing the annual investment citizens are required to make in non-renewable resources (gas and oil).
 At present, nearly all of region is only accessible by automobile in spite of its relative density in the historic core.
-By reducing local car trips by leveraging dense multi-use developments, increasing active transportation trips, and expanding the opportunity for non-automobile commuting through local transit, this project will contribute to the reduction on reliance on foreign energy.
+By reducing local car trips by leveraging dense multi-use developments, increasing active transportation trips, and expanding the opportunity for non-automobile commuting through local autonomous electric trolley service, this project will contribute to the reduction on reliance on foreign energy.
+The addition of the autonomous electric trolley will make this development a true Transit-Oriented Development (TOD).

-By providing a more efficient live-work-play environment, residents will travel 19 million fewer miles per year, and are expected to save \$7.5 million annually in vehicle operating costs.
+By providing a more efficient live-work-play environment, residents will travel nearly 13 million fewer miles per year, and are expected to save \$5 million annually in vehicle operating costs.
 Additionally, the reduction of miles driven results in a time benefit.
-Calculated according to USDOT guidance, drivers will save over \$9.5 million annually.
+Calculated according to USDOT guidance, drivers will save over \$6.3 million annually.
 Additional benefits derived from the reduction of vehicle miles traveled are further discussed in the subsequent sections.
-This type of multiuse development also reduces the need for the future federal-aid facilities and creates greater value for local public and private development.
+This type of multi-use development also reduces the need for the future federal-aid facilities and creates greater value for local public and private development.
 Additionally, "net new" value will be created by relocating development opportunities to this development that would otherwise occur in more generic (i.e., "placeless") auto-dependent greenfield sites.